132nd-vWing/132-TRP-388/TRP/TAC/TAC-05 MQ checkout.md

 IP mandatory

 ## Topics:
-This is the final flight of the TRP in the 388th to verify trainee status before getting MQ status.
+This is the final flight of the initial training in the 388th to verify trainee status before getting MQ status.

 ## Objectives:
 Objective 1: Conduct a simulated combat mission